 Can You Enter Canada If Charged With DWI?

-As we’re neighbors with Canada, we get asked if you are still able to enter Canada with a DWI charge from New York.
+Canada, arguably the friendliest neighbor a nation can have, and luckily enough our neighbor to the north, is a frequent tourist destination for U.S. citizens and residents alike.
+As a result, we are frequently asked if you are still able to enter Canada with a DWI charge from New York.
 The first, and most important, thing to know is that the Canadian government takes DWI charges very seriously in their country.

-If you have ever been arrested or convicted for driving under the influence of drugs or alcohol, regardless of whether it was a misdemeanor or felony offense, you may be criminally inadmissible to Canada and denied entry at the border crossing.
-Regardless of whether or not you have any intention to drive while in the country, a DWI charge can cause you to get turned away at the border and can impede your eligibility across all Canadian immigration programs.
+If you have ever been arrested or convicted for driving under the influence of drugs or alcohol, regardless of whether it was a misdemeanor or felony offense, you may be criminally inadmissible to Canada, and denied entry at the border crossing.
+Irrespective of whether or not you have any intention to drive while in the country, a DWI charge can cause you to get turned away at the U.S-Canadian border and can impede your eligibility across all Canadian immigration programs.

-How to Obtain Permission to Enter Canada with DWI
+How to Obtain Permission to Enter Canada With a DWI Charge

-Most people reading this want to learn how to get into Canada with a DWI as simply and easily as possible.
-To overcome criminal inadmissibility to Canada, a person must correctly apply for and then successfully receive permission from Canadian legal authorities to visit the country.
+Most people reading this would be interested to learn how to get into Canada with a DWI as simply and easily as possible.
+To overcome criminal inadmissibility to Canada, a person must correctly apply for, and then successfully receive, permission from Canadian legal authorities to visit the country.
 Unfortunately, getting permission to enter Canada can be a highly complex legal process that could easily overwhelm someone without professional assistance.
-Criminal inadmissibility to Canada as a result of a DUI or DWI can be overcome by working with the Canadian government.
+Criminal inadmissibility to Canada as a result of a DWI or a related impaired driving charge can be overcome by working with the Canadian government.

 According to the Government of Canada’s website, here are the steps one needs to take to apply for approval to enter the country.